Lawn & Garden

 What are the goals of Home Grounds?

-- Increase the availability and consumption of local, fresh fruits & vegetables with container gardening, edible landscaping, and raised bed gardening.
+- Increase the availability and consumption of local, fresh fruits and vegetables with container gardening, edible landscaping, and raised bed gardening.

 - Show the benefits of gardening in urban spaces and how to garden with limited resources.